 This workshop will focus on the importance of tending to self-care and finding a healthy balance between academic and personal responsibilities.
 Students will be provided with useful resources, both on- and off-campus, and they will have the opportunity to participate in stress-relieving exercises.

 Being a Teaching Assistant (TA) in a Science Lab

-The Career Services Center has a wealth of information for you as a graduate student, as well as for the undergraduates you may be serving, including: part-time employment, graduate assistantships, resume/cover letter writing, networking, job searching, and career exploration.
+This session will provide you with a wealth of information, as well as for the undergraduates you may be serving, including: part-time employment, graduate assistantships, resume/cover letter writing, networking, job searching, and career exploration.

 This workshop will continue the conversation started in the Ballroom.
 We will focus on working together to navigate complex situations that you may face as a graduate student.
 We will also discuss possible ways of effectively handling complex academic interactions.

 The goal of the Conferences and Publications breakout session is to provide new graduate students with advice for navigating two important aspects of graduate student life.
 Understanding conference attendance and publications are vital steps for building a graduate student’s professional reputation and future employment.
 This session offers students an introduction to preparing for success in both of these areas.